The guitar was there when blues began…

 You can learn about the first guitars that were often bought from a Sears Roebuck’s catalog.
 Or more commonly, built by the musicians themselves.
 Where there’s a will there’s a way.

 But this is not a history lesson.
-Even though it does seem that sooner or later, if you love the blues, you want to learn more about how it began.
+Even though it does seem like that sooner or later.
+If you love the blues, you want to learn more about how it began.
 You discover that Eric Clapton loved Robert Johnson and got much of his music from him (Crossroads for example).
-So your love of Eric Clapton leads you to want to explore Delta Blues and Robert Johnson, and so it begins.
-The love of the blues leads you from the present into the past and back again.
-It’s only natural.
+So your love of Eric Clapton leads you to want to explore Delta Blues and Robert Johnson—and so it begins.

 The Blues Gets Handed Down

 That’s how it was for me and many of my fellow blues musicians.
 As we played and learned more about the rock music we loved, we were drawn back into the past where it all came from.
-And we often discovered, to our surprise, that the old masters were better than the blues heros we had now.
+And we often discovered, to our surprise, that the old masters were better than the blues heroes we had now.
 They played it right.
 Partly because they invented it, but also because the music came from a deep place inside them that was real and painful and very creative.

 And so the blues gets handed from generation to generation and from guitarist to guitarist and from culture to culture.
 I never would have known of T-Bone Walker or Magic Sam if I hadn’t heard Ronnie Earl talk about them with utter reverence.
 My love of Ronnie Earl led me to my new love of T-Bone Walker, who also inspired B.B.
 King and even Chuck Berry.
 It goes on and on.
 And we have new sources of inspiration and new licks to learn for years to come.